-Mobile Command Post
+Mobile Command Post (MCP)

 The Mobile Command Post vehicle was installed with a video wall display for live Video feed transmission from the disaster site via 6-meter high, mast-mounted PTZ Camera.
 A 6-meter mast with LED Flood lights was installed for night-time operations.

-To know more about the Mobile Command Post and its sub-systems, Communication, Command and Surveillance systems on board, read full case study.
+To know more about the Mobile Command Post and its sub-systems, Communication, Command and Surveillance systems on board, read the full case study.